Become a sustainability advocate at Western Sydney

 Western Sydney and the rest of the world is rapidly changing.
 Successful graduates in this millennium will face urgent global challenges that need new ways of thinking and doing.
 Employers tell us they value culturally adaptive, flexible, resilient and inter-disciplinary graduates.

-- Register your interest for our free, interactive Sustainability Bootcamp (opens in a new window) for 2020.
-This is open to all Western Sydney University students from any degree and level.
+Register your interest for our free, interactive 21C curosity pod: Sustainability Bootcamp (opens in a new window) for 2020.
+This is open to all Western Sydney University students from any degree and level (both undergrad and postgrad).

-- Enrol in the Global Sustainability sub-major (opens in a new window).
+Enrol in the Global Sustainability sub-major (opens in a new window) and work on a social action project.
 This is open to all Western undergraduate students with elective space from any degree.

-When you complete the Global Sustainability sub-major and the Sustainability Bootcamp, you will graduate with a 'Global Sustainability Award' - an additional certificate co-branded with the Regional Centre of Expertise on Education for Sustainable Development network (RCE), formally recognised by the United Nations University (UNU), which is a great addition to your CV.
+When you complete the Global Sustainability sub-major, social action project and the Sustainability Bootcamp, you will graduate with a 'Global Sustainability Award' - an additional certificate co-branded with the Regional Centre of Expertise on Education for Sustainable Development network (RCE), formally recognised by the United Nations University (UNU), which is a great addition to your CV.
 Download the Global Sustainability Award prospectus (PDF, 585.59 KB) (opens in a new window) for more details.

 Sustainability Bootcamp Curiosity Pod